willau/Exercices/TD4/README.md

 **Source code is located in TD4/src/main/java**

-The database is called "SocialNetworkBFF".
+The HBase table is called "SocialNetworkBFF".

 In order to launch the code on the hadoop cluster, type the following in the command line :